katydid/symbolic-automatic-derivatives/README.md

 ## Thank you

 Thank you to the [Conal Elliot](http://conal.net/) for the idea of comparing LeanProver to Agda using the paper [Symbolic and Automatic Differentiation of Languages - Conal Elliott](http://conal.net/papers/language-derivatives).
+If you are interested in collaborating with Conal Elliott, see this [Collaboration](https://github.com/conal/Collaboration) page.

 Thank you to the Authors and Advisors: